 Description'Minuteman' Hosta is a garden classic and winner of the Award of Garden Merit from the Royal Horticultural Society.
 With foliage like this, it isn't hard to see why!
 Large, satiny green leaves are painted with off-white margins.
 They add refreshing color to shady landscapes all season long.
 In summer, pale purple flowers bloom above the foliage for extra appeal.

 Hostas are a great option for beginner and experienced gardeners looking for low-maintenance shade plants.
 It looks good in any weather, from spring to fall.
-Try planting it in a container or a moist, shaded corner and watch it thrive!DetailsBotanical name:Hosta 'Minuteman' Common name: Hosta Zone: 3 - 9 Sun exposure: Shade (< 4 hours sun) to part-sun (4-6 hours sun) Height x width: 18" x 30" Flower color: Pale lavender Foliage color: Dark green with white margins Season of interest: Spring through fall Uses: Accent, border, container gardening, cottage gardens, foundation planting, massing, mixed beds, woodlandHow To GrowSoil: Performs well in average or fertile soil.
+Try planting it in a container or a moist, shaded corner and watch it thrive!DetailsBotanical name:Hosta 'Minuteman' Common name: Hosta Zone: 3 - 9 Sun exposure: Shade (< 4 hours sun) to part-sun (4-6 hours sun) Height x width: 18" x 30" Flower color: Pale lavender Foliage color: Dark green with white margins Season of interest: Spring through fall Bloom time: Early summer, midsummer Features: rain gardens, low flammability, container plants, cold tolerant, best for beginners Uses: Accent, border, container gardening, cottage gardens, foundation planting, massing, mixed beds, woodlandHow To GrowSoil: Performs well in average or fertile soil.
 Light: Thrives in shade (< 4 hours sun) to part-sun (4-6 hours sun).
 Water: Has average water needs, and once established, plants have some tolerance for dry shade (particularly plants with thick leaves).
 In general, soils should never be allowed to dry out.
-Spacing: 3 feet apart Fertilizing: In spring, a light fertilizer can be applied around the emerging plant, but not touching it.
+Spacing: 30 inches apart Fertilizing: In spring, a light fertilizer can be applied around the emerging plant, but not touching it.
 Winterizing: Leave foliage standing in fall to help protect the crown.
 If desired, a layer of mulch can be applied in a 2" layer very near the base.
 Maintenance & pruning: Groom plants by removing yellow or dead leaves and cut flower spikes back as they finish blooming in summer.